-As the end of the year approaches, we at Panorays wanted to share what we found to be the top five cyber gaps affecting third-party vendors in 2018.
+As the end of the year approaches, we at Panorays wanted to share what we found to be the top five vendor security cyber gaps in 2018.

 Panorays has the unique ability to evaluate the cyber posture of a large number of third parties from numerous industries over long periods of time.
 In our evaluation of over 2,000 suppliers, we extracted the findings that appeared in a large percentage of the companies and omitted obvious low-risk findings that recur in all companies (e.g. HTTP headers).
 We focused on the top five cyber gaps that may have a real effect on the resilience of the vendors, and thus the organizations themselves.

 Despite the frequent news of breaches originating from publicly accessible databases (Mongo, Elastic), we identified 13% of the vendors as having high-risk services open to the world.
 Not surprisingly, the “Computer Software” industry leads the pack with 19%.
 This can be attributed to the heavy adoption of new technologies and a growth-over-security mindset.

 You don’t see many critical sites that still allow unencrypted HTTP traffic, but apparently there are still sites that don’t support HTTPS at all.
 In fact, 13% of the vendors had significant web assets; for example, sites with login forms, with no possibility for HTTPS.
 The insurance industry has a much higher percentage of 26%.
 This could be because these companies maintain older assets that haven’t been brought up-to-date with security standards.

 Websites and apps are targeted by a wide range of attacks—from scraping and DDoS to injections and cross-site scripting.
 Web Application Firewalls (WAF) have become a must-have for basic protection.
 The high price, complexity and intrusiveness of WAF can explain why 32% of vendors choose to try their luck without it.